API keys¶

 - Pasting

 bdk_…into chat history (Slack, agent conversation log, Discord).
-Treat it like a password. - Granting
+Treat it like a password. - Granting more scopes than needed.
+The smallest grant that works is the right approach - if a consumer only reads, don't grant

-admin"for safety".
-The whole point of scopes is the smallest grant that works.adminis for BCDock operators, not customer pipelines. - Reusing one key across multiple unrelated repos / pipelines.
+env:write. - Reusing one key across multiple unrelated repos / pipelines.
 Hard to attribute audit-log entries; rotation has higher blast radius.
 One key per consumer is the right shape.

 - Storing keys in